piyop/tfaug/README.md

 multiprocessing was officially deprecated Tensorflow >= 2.0.
 If we use multiprocessing, which cause unexpected interruption while learning.

-I used keras ImageDataGenerator class before tf2, but it can no longer use multiprocessing.
-Therefore I made this class.
+Keras ImageDataGenerator class was widelly used before tf2, but it can no longer use multiprocessing and thus I made up this package.
 This provides us easy way to augment image while learning using tf.data. tf.data is automatically map functions on multiprocesses except when using tf.py_funtion.

+## features
-This class augment input image and label image with same transformations at the sametime.
+ * This class can augment input image and label image with same transformations at the sametime.

-any comment and pull request welcomed.
+any comment and pull request are welcomed.

 ## dependancies
-tensorflow >= 2.0
+ * tensorflow >= 2.0

-tensorflow-addons
+ * tensorflow-addons

- * for test srcipt
+### for test srcipt

-pillow
+ * pillow

-numpy
+ * numpy

-matplotlib
+ * matplotlib

 ## install
-python -m pip install git+https://github.com/piyop/tf2_augimg
+python -m pip install git+https://github.com/piyop/tfaug

 ## How to use